Craig-Macomber/caith/README.md

 roll `x` dice(s) with `y` sides

 `y` can also be "F" or "f" for fudge dice.
-In this case, no option applies and ignored if provided.

 Options:
 + - / * : modifiers